aws-solutions/live-streaming-on-aws/README.md

 # Live Streaming on AWS

 How to implement Live streaming on AWS  at scale leveraging AWS Elemental MediaLive,  MediaPackage and Amazon CloudFront.
-This repo contains the source code for the AWS solution [Live Streaming on AWS](https://aws.amazon.com/answers/media-entertainment/live-streaming-on-aws/).
+This repo contains the source code for the AWS solution [Live Streaming on AWS](https://aws.amazon.com/solutions/live-streaming-on-aws/).

 ## Architecture Overview

 ![Architecture](architecture.png)

 **AWS Elemental MediaLive**<br/>
 Is configured to ingest 2 live feeds and transcode the content into multiple adaptive bitrate HLS content.
-The solution can be configured to ingest RTP RTMP and HLS streams and will apply 1 of 3 encoding profiles which include bitrates of 1080p through 270p.
+The solution can be configured to ingest RTP RTMP HLS and MediaConnect streams and will apply 1 of 3 encoding profiles which include bitrates of 1080p through 270p.
 The encoding profile is set at launch and is based on the source resolution (See Encoding Profiles below).

 **AWS Elemental MediaPackage**<br/>
-Ingests the MediaLive Output and package the Live stream into HLS, DASH and MSS formats that are delivered through 3 MediaPackage custom endpoints.
+Ingests the MediaLive Output and package the Live stream into HLS, DASH, MSS and CMAF formats that are delivered through 3 MediaPackage custom endpoints.

 **Amazon CloudFront**<br/>
-Is configured with the three MediaPackage custom endpoints as the Origins for the distribution.
+Is configured with the MediaPackage custom endpoints as the Origins for the distribution.
 CloudFront then enable the live stream content to be delivered globally and at scale.

 **Optional Demo Deployment**<br/>
-As part of the CloudFormation template a Demo HTML preview player is deployed to an Amazon S3 bucket which is a single page HTML/JavaScript application that will playback the HLS, DASH and MMS streams.
+As part of the CloudFormation template a Demo HTML preview player is deployed to an Amazon S3 bucket which is a single page HTML/JavaScript application that will playback the HLS, DASH, MSS and CMAF streams.
 In addition, the solution can be configured to ingest a Demo HLS feed hosted on AWS.

 ## Deployment
 The solution is deployed using a CloudFormation template with a lambda backed custom resource, available in both NodeJS and Python.
-For details on deploying the solution please see the details on the Solution home page:  [Live Streaming on AWS](https://aws.amazon.com/answers/media-entertainment/live-streaming-on-aws/)
+For details on deploying the solution please see the details on the Solution home page:  [Live Streaming on AWS](https://aws.amazon.com/solutions/live-streaming-on-aws/)

 ## Encoding Profiles
 To solution Configures AWS Elemental MediaLive with one of three encoding profiles based on the source resolution defined at launch as a CloudFormation parameter.
 The three options are 1080, 720, 540 and correspond to the following encoding profiles: